as228gn/L2/Test/TestReportCircle.md

 # Test Report Circle
 Date 2024-09-23
 This report documents the tests of the Circle module.
 The tests are conducted manually, the properties are set to the object and the function to be tested are called.

+## Tests for correct set properties

 | Function | Properties | Expected Result | Result | Status |
 |----------|------------|-----------------|--------|--------|